-Summer is a great time to make an impact with the audience.
-Listeners are active, the mood is a little more relaxed and you can go out and make some new friends-and fans.
+Summer is a great time to make an impact on the audience.
+Listeners are active, the mood is a little more relaxed and you can go out and make some new friends and fans.
 Here are some of our favorite summer ideas.

 Ice Cream Truck

-Rent an Ice cream truck, or get one donated.
-Or, go out and buy one!
+Rent an Ice cream truck, or find someone that will loan one.
+Or, just buy one!
 Paint it or have it wrapped to promote the station.
-Then stock it with ice cream and visit neighborhoods and events to give away ice cream!

 Car Wash Or Make It Rain

 You know what happens when you wash your car, right?
 It always rains!
 This is a winner for markets that get super hot and dry with droughts.

 Work with a local charity that’s raising money and set up a car wash on a Saturday.
 Make a promise guaranteeing the car wash, promising to refund all payments if it rains on Saturday or Sunday.
 Of course, most won’t cash in the promise because it’s for a good cause.
 But check the forecast to make sure it’s not going to rain, just in case!

 - Male targeted stations could partner with Hooters.
 Trust me, they are down to host.
 Charge 25 bucks for a car wash and have the Hooters girls help out.

 - For female-targeted stations, call a few fire stations to solicit support.
 The campaign could benefit firefighters, police, etc.